The Bankrate promise

 - You are self-employed and a client requires you to purchase indemnity insurance as part of your contract (writers, marketing consultants, etc.)

-- There is a possibility you could make mistakes in your profession that would lead to allegations of negligence (doctors, lawyers, etc.)
+- There is a possibility you could make mistakes in your profession that would lead to allegations of negligence (doctors, lawyers, financial advisors, etc.)

 What is accidental death coverage?